QMamba: On First Exploration of Vision Mamba for Image Quality Assessment: Introduction

-To answer this question, in this work, we initiate a new exploration of the Mamba model within the field of image quality assessment (IQA), and introduce the Q-Mamba, a newly developed IQA framework designed to address three key facets of IQA: task-specific, universal, and transferable image quality assessment.
+To answer this question, in this work, we initiate a new exploration of the Mamba model within the field of IQA and introduce the QMamba, a newly developed IQA framework designed to address three key facets of IQA: task-specific, universal, and transferable image quality assessment.
 Notably, since the lack of enough IQA dataset, learning-based IQA metrics entail the pre-trained backbone for perception knowledge extraction.
-Meanwhile, VMamba~\cite{VMamba}, as the most representative framework, has achieved excellent performance on high-level tasks by employing horizontal and vertical scanning strategies.
+Meanwhile, VMamba\cite{VMamba}, as the most representative framework, has achieved excellent performance on high-level tasks by employing horizontal and vertical scanning strategies.
 However, merely excavating the global perception knowledge is not optimal for IQA, since most artifacts affecting the image quality are related to local textures.
-Consequently, inspired by LocalMamba\cite{Localmamba}, we have adopted a local window scanning method, which significantly enhances Mamba's ability to perceive local distortions, thereby demonstrating superior performance.
-We detail the architecture of Q-Mamba and examine different scanning methods to clarify how the model interacts with and processes image data.
-Our extensive analysis confirms that Q-Mamba surpasses traditional foundational models, showing superior perceptual accuracy and greater computational efficiency.
+Consequently, inspired by LocalMamba\cite{Localmamba}, we have adopted a local window scanning method, which significantly enhances ability of Mamba to perceive local distortions, thereby demonstrating superior performance.
+We detail the architecture of QMamba and examine different scanning methods to clarify how the model interacts with and processes image data.
+Our extensive analysis confirms that QMamba surpasses traditional foundational models, showing superior perceptual accuracy and greater computational efficiency.